Obesity in Children

 - Gallbladder and liver disease

-- Abnormal monthly periods and other hormone problems
+- Abnormal monthly periods and other hormone problems in girls

 How is obesity treated?